njanakiev/njanakiev.github.io/_posts/2019-02-02-jupyter-virtual-envs.md

 # Add Virtual Environment to Jupyter Notebook

 Jupyter Notebook makes sure that the IPython kernel is available, but you have to manually add a kernel with a different version of Python or a virtual environment.
-First, you need to activate your virtual environment.
+First, make sure your environment is activated with `conda activate myenv`.
 Next, install [ipykernel](https://github.com/ipython/ipykernel) which provides the IPython kernel for Jupyter:

     pip install --user ipykernel